matrix-org/matrix-spec-proposals/proposals/2422-allow-color-attribute-on-font-tag.md

 ## Potential issues

 - We now have a redundant attribute in the spec.
-While it matches, what the clients currently do, it may be better to fix each client instead.
+While it matches what the clients currently do, it may be better to fix each client instead.
 - Clients may not sanitize the color attribute and will let other color values through, increasing compatibility issues again.